dayvista/100-days-of-code/r1-log.md

 **Thoughts**: I've heard that starting anything new is like getting a rocket-ship into space.
 At first, it requires immense amounts of energy and redirection, and then it becomes smooth sailing once you break into orbit (read: break through your crusty old habits).
 It took me about an hour just to figure out how to get responsive images onto my website.
 Nonetheless, once I get into that flow state, this stuff actually becomes fun.

 **Link(s) to Work**: 1.
 [Responsive Web Design Certification Pt.
 7 + Tribute Page Project](https://www.freecodecamp.org/learn/)

+### Day 16: January 18th, 2020

+**Today's Progress**: Worked on the Tribute Page project.
+Formatted the images and text.
+Added cards behind content of page.

+**Thoughts**: I need to figure out how to push the footer card below the content card.
+I'm nearly finished!
+This is fun.

+**Link(s) to Work**: 1.
+[Responsive Web Design Certification Tribute Page Project](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-tribute-page)